 The U.S. Highway 36 Treasure Hunt is a huge highway yard sale that spans the entire state of Kansas.
 Many shoppers refer to it as the Kansas Treasure Hunt.
-The 400-mile route runs from the Missouri to Colorado borders.
 Started in 2006, the border-to-border event features flea markets, food trucks, and community events during the three-day event.

 US Highway 36 Treasure Hunt Route

 The 400-mile route runs along U.S. Highway 36 in northern Kansas from the Missouri border in Doniphan county to the Colorado border in Cheyenne County.
 More than 35 towns participate.

 The Treasure Hunt is held annually each fall on the third weekend in September.
 Activities run from Friday through Sunday.
 Some vendors set up as early as Wednesday.
 The 2018 dates are September 14, 15 and 16.

 In addition to shopping the yard sales, shoppers are encouraged to stop and enjoy the food booths, bake sales, flea markets, antique sales, and community events along the way.

 There's no way to shop the U.S. 36 Treasure Hunt in a single day.
 Instead, plan for local lodging and enjoy the restaurants and concessions.